Service Charge Recovery- Template Escalation Letter

 Normally lessees pay their service charge demands but from time to time a lessee will not pay and will not exercise their rights to refer to the Tribunal.
 Sometimes it will be because you have not demanded the charge properly (see our checklist for avoiding errors in your demands), other times it will be because the lessee cannot or will not pay.

 If the lessee cannot pay then you can ask their mortgagee to pay the demand.
 The mortgagee will only pay if you have a written admission from the lessee, a court Judgment or a Tribunal Decision that the charge is reasonable.
-Here is a template admission you can ask the lessee to sign.
-If you send this signed by the lessee we generally find that mortgagees will accept this and pay the arrears.

 If the lessee will not pay and they continue to dispute their liability for, or the reasonableness of, the service charges demanded then we suggest that you use their potential liability for the legal costs as an incentive to make them pay.